yuvalmGS/gigaspaces-wiki-jekyll/tutorials/net-tutorial-part6.markdown

 {%endsection%}

 # Transaction Management
-XAP provides several transaction managers, and changing the implementation you work with is just a matter of changing the configuration.
-In this part of the tutorial will use XAP's Distributed Transaction Manager to demonstrate some of the features and capabilities.
+With the XAP .Net transaction model the developer is responsible for explicitly starting and managing the transaction.
+You obtain an object representing the underlying space transaction by calling `GigaSpacesFactory.CreateDistributedTransactionManager`.
+This call returns an implementation of the `ITransactionManager` interface used to create the transaction using the `ITransactionManager.Create()`.

+Here is an example how you use transactions:

 {%highlight csharp%}
 public void readWithTransaction()